Candlelight, and the Caution of Woo Woo

 On Becoming a Frog

 Written March 4th, 2011 Yes, you read that correctly.
-Becoming a frog, and by extension, exercising my ‘frog-ness’, which has developed into something of an imperative, an ideal even.
-And one that I actively and even passionately pursue day after day.
-This, I understand will involve something of a...
+Becoming a frog, and by extension, exercising my ‘frog-ness’, has developed into something of a personal imperative, an ideal even.
+And it’s one that I actively and even passionately pursue day after day.
+This, I understand will involve something of...

-Written February 4th, 2011 From the moment I first felt the impulse to write, which at this point accounts for more than three decades, I became acutely aware of my limitations in doing precisely that.
-It’s been a speedbump for me from the very beginning.
-I struggled mightily with...
+Written February 11th, 2011 From the moment I first felt the impulse to write, which at this point accounts for more than three decades, I became acutely aware of my limitations in doing precisely that.
+It’s been a never-ending speedbump from the very beginning.
+I struggled mightily with English...